Haze (optics): ASTM D4039

 This method can only be used on nonmetallic materials having a 60° specular gloss value greater than 70 in accordance with ASTM Test Method D523 / ISO 2813.
 Haze Index is calculated from gloss measurements made at 20 and 60 degrees as the difference between the two measurements (HI = G60-G20).

 As measurements of specular gloss depend largely on the refractive index of the material being measured 20° gloss will change more noticeably than 60° gloss, therefore as haze index is calculated using these two measurements it too will be affected by the refractive index of the material.
 Evaluations of reflection haze using this test method are therefore confined to samples of roughly the same refractive index.

 Haze compensation

-It is important to note that the colour (luminous reflectance) of a material can greatly influence the measurement of reflection haze.
+The colour (luminous reflectance) of a material can greatly influence the measurement of reflection haze.
 As colour and haze are both components of scattered light (diffuse reflectance) they must be separated so that only the haze value is quantified; this is also true for metallics or coatings containing metallic pigments where a higher scattering exists.